 In addition, we will have to obtain additional funding in order to stay in compliance with financial covenants contained in agreements with third parties.
 For example, as part of our collaboration with GlaxoSmithKline, we entered into the loan and security agreement, which, as amended, contains financial covenants pursuant to which our "working capital" (the amount by which our current assets exceed our current liabilities as defined by the agreement, which excludes restricted cash and deferred revenue, but includes amounts available for borrowing under the Facility Agreement) must not be less than \$25.0 million and our "cash and investments" (total cash, cash equivalents and investments as defined by the agreement, which excludes restricted cash) must not be less than \$50.0 million.
-As of June 30, 2008, our "working capital" was \$253.4 million (including \$150 million available for borrowing under the Facility Agreement) and our "cash and investments" were \$184.2 million.
+As of September 30, 2008, our "working capital" was \$193.8 million (including \$150.0 million available for borrowing under the Facility Agreement) and our "cash and investments" were \$135.2 million.
 If we were to default on the financial covenants under the loan and security agreement, GlaxoSmithKline may, among other remedies, declare immediately due and payable all obligations under the loan and security agreement.
-Outstanding borrowings and accrued interest under the loan and security agreement totaled \$100.3 million at June 30, 2008.
+Outstanding borrowings and accrued interest under the loan and security agreement totaled \$101.1 million at September 30, 2008.
 Principal and accrued interest under the loan becomes due in three annual installments beginning on October 27, 2009.
-We are also required to maintain certain cash balances in order to access the Deerfield Facility.
+In addition, if our cash and cash equivalents and marketable securities on the last day of any calendar quarter are less than \$75.0 million, then we would be in default under the Facility Agreement with the Deerfield Entities, and the Deerfield Entities would have the right, among other remedies, to cancel our right to request disbursements and declare immediately due and payable any amounts accrued or payable under the Facility Agreement.